9 Good looking charts that you can find in the demosWritten by Richard Heyes, on 16th August 2015

 Creating good looking charts isn't terribly difficult - for some people.
 If like me you're rather (very) limited in graphical abilities then creating attractive charts is not always as straight-forward as it sounds.
-If you have a graphical designer on hand it can be easy - simply ask them for a mock-up that you can copy the graphical styling from or present them with a chart and say "Make it look pretty!".
-But if you're not fortunate enough to have a graphical designer to hand then you're on your own.
-Almost, (by the way, on a completely unrelated side-note did you know that Google Image Search is a very good tool).
-Just thought I would throw that in to the mix.
+If you have a graphical designer on hand it can be easy - simply ask them for a mock-up that you can copy the styling from or present them with a chart and say "Make it look pretty!".
+But if you're not fortunate enough to have a designer to hand then you're on your own (by the way, on a completely unrelated side-note did you know that Google Image Search is a very good tool - just thought I would throw that into the mix).

-Back to the point of this post though - RGraph gives you the tools to create great looking charts - and here's some examples.
+Back to the point of this post though - RGraph gives you the tools to create great looking charts - and here are some examples.
 Out of the box RGraph charts look pretty standard - but using the configuration options you can create some pretty good looking things!
-And by combining things like the meters/gauges/progress bars you can create some good looking dashboards too.
-So - to the charts:
+And by combining charts like the meters/gauges/progress bars you can create some good looking dashboards too.
+So - on to the charts:

 A Line chart with a custom line